p2bilt/Bamazon-Node-MySql-app/README.md

 # Bamazon
-An command line storefront app - using MySQL, Inquirer, EasyTable, JS and Node
+A command line storefront app using MySQL, Inquirer, EasyTable, JS and Node

 ### Synopsis
 ***